-7.4 Setting Up New Suppliers / Changes to Supplier Details
+7.4 Setting Up New Suppliers and Changes to Supplier Details

-- 7.4.1 Officers must be careful to ensure the validity of supplier information when sourcing goods or services from new suppliers, or changing details of existing suppliers.
-This is to reduce the risk of fraud. - 7.4.2 You must confirm key information such as address, VAT number, and most importantly bank account details by email or telephone, and enter details of how you have confirmed these matters before any changes will be approved by the Finance Department.
+- 7.4.1 Officers must ensure the validity of supplier information when sourcing goods or services from new suppliers or changing details of existing suppliers.
+This is to reduce the risk of fraud. - 7.4.2 The procuring officer must confirm key information such as business address, VAT number, and bank account details by email or telephone, and enter details of how these have been confirmed before any new supplier or changes to existing suppler details changes will be accepted and actioned by the Finance Department.